Forlann/sending-notifications/README.md

 # README 📘

-Welcome to our awesome Python script repository that seamlessly interacts with Google BigQuery to fetch data from a database and sends delightful notifications via WhatsApp! 🚀
+This repository contains a Python script that interacts with Google BigQuery to fetch data from a database and sends delightful notifications via WhatsApp! 🚀

 ## Setup 🛠️